 We accept private and commercial insurances.
 Verify Your Insurance now!

-Paying for mental health and addiction treatment has always been one of the most common reasons why some people don’t pursue the mental health and addiction treatment they need.
-Finally, The Mental Health Parity and Addiction Equity Act was passed in 2008.
+Finally, The Mental Health Parity and Addiction Equity Act were passed in 2008.
 It requires insurance companies to provide the same amount of treatment for mental health and substance abuse as they provide for medical and surgical care.

 Located in the heart of Los Angeles, Overland OIP offers individualized treatment for people seeking comprehensive services that encompass mental illness and/or co-occurring addiction.
 We accept most PPO and some HMO Health insurance plans.
 Please contact us to verify your insurance or fill up the contact form on our website

-We understand that not everyone has insurances or insurance cover only a portion of mental health or addiction treatment.
-Self funding or financing is a common way to pay for mental health or substance abuse treatment.
+We understand that not everyone has insurance or insurance that covers only a portion of mental health or addiction treatment.
+Self-funding or financing is a common way to pay for mental health or substance abuse treatment.
 There are thousands of financing options available.
+Contact us today!